 Tobacco Control Program

-The goal of the Tobacco Control Program is to reduce the overall prevalence of tobacco use among Nevada residents.
-The Tobacco Prevention and Control Program (TPCP) is funded by the Centers for Disease Control and Prevention, Office on Smoking and Health and the Fund for a Healthy Nevada.
-The Nevada TPCP has adopted the National Tobacco Control Goals:
+The goal of the Tobacco Prevention and Control is to reduce the overall prevalence of tobacco use among Nevada residents.
+The Tobacco Control Program (TPC) is funded by the Centers for Disease Control and Prevention, Office on Smoking and Health and the Fund for a Healthy Nevada.
+The Nevada TPC has adopted the National Tobacco Control Goals:

 - Prevent initiation of tobacco use among youth and young adults

 - Promote tobacco use cessation among adults and youth